kaitlynbjerke/CPE487/FinalProject.md

 ## Introduction

 For our final project, we were tasked with creating a game using the VHDL language.
 This project allowed us to test our knowledge of VHDL while also expanding into topics that were not covered extensively in class.
 For our game, we decided to mimic the functional mechanics of Plants vs. Zombies.
-To recreate this concept, we developed a game titled **Circles vs. Squares**, where circles represent the plants and squares represent the zombies.
-Note: much of our code refers to the entities as plants and zombies, but to match what is displayed, the game is titled **Circles vs. Squares**!
+To recreate this concept, we developed a game titled **Circles vs. Squares**, as the intent was to create circles that represent the plants and squares that represent the zombies.
+However, we were able to successfully generate sprites of the zombies and the plants in order to create a more faithful replication of the game!

 <p align="center">
   <img src="https://github.com/user-attachments/assets/75d1800f-c6dc-4ded-8498-f81c6ad8458e" width="500">